 The Lake Fork Community Foundation meets the second Tuesday of each quarter.
-Please send applications, using the Colorado Common Grant format, digitally to email@example.com.
+Please send applications, using the Colorado Common Grant format, digitally to firstname.lastname@example.org.
 Very large applications should be sent in multiple emails.
-The next meeting is April 2, 2019.
+The next meeting is October 8, 2019.
 Applications must be received for above deadline by the 25th of the last month of a quarter.
+The next deadline is September 25, 2019.
 The LFCF requests grantees submit the Grant Summary Report upon completion of approved awards.
 The LFCF must have on file a completed Collection Agreement to qualify for either grant awards or to be included in our annual solicitation letter.

 The LFCF receives grant requests which exceed the availability of funds.
 All requests, which meet the funding guidelines in accordance with the Policy of the LFCF, are given full consideration of the Board. $2,500 is generally the maximum grant available in a single application.
 In accordance with the Articles of Incorporation, it is a general practice of the Lake Fork Community Foundation to avoid undue dependency on the Foundation and refrains from awarding grants for operating expenses.

 Grants are awarded only to groups or organizations whose activities would/do qualify them for IRS tax exempt status.